-Prospective Applicant File - file which includes signed, dated and current ROI, COD, documentation of homelessness (if applicable), copy of current state-issued photo ID with Franklin County address, accurate birth certificate or DD-214 (Veterans), social security card or printout from the Social Security Administration verifying social security number, Columbus Severity of Service Needs Assessment, and proof of all income and eligibility forms.
+Prospective Applicant File - file which includes signed, dated and current ROI, COD, documentation of homelessness (if applicable), copy of current state-issued photo ID, accurate birth certificate or DD-214 (Veterans), social security card or printout from the Social Security Administration verifying social security number, Columbus Severity of Service Needs Assessment, and proof of all income and eligibility forms.
 All of the above documentation must be included for Prospective Applicant File to be complete.